 Assay protocol outline

-The figure illustrates the potent effect of the steroid Dexamethasone (blue curve) inhibiting the detected levels of TNF-alpha by 90% efficacy (Emax).
+The figure illustrates the potent effect of the steroid Dexamethasone (blue curve) inhibiting the detectable levels of TNF-alpha by 90% efficacy (Emax).
 Calculated relative EC50 (Effective Concentration at 50% effect) for Dexamethasone is approximately 25 nM.
-The green curve shows the effect of Calcipotriol on the release of TNF-alpha to be approximately 0.2 nM with a max effect (Emax) at around 40%.
+The green curve shows the effect of Calcipotriol on the release of TNF-alpha to be approximately 0.2 nM with Emax at around 40%.
 A toxic compound will reduce cell viability while a specific TNF-alpha release inhibitor will not.
-In general it is preferred to have a potent and efficacious compound which reduced the TNF-alpha levels without effect on the cell viability.
-The EC50 and Emax values are calculated using a 4-parameter sigmoidal curve fitting algorithm.
+In general it is preferable to have a potent and efficacious compound which reduces the TNF-alpha levels without affecting cell viability.
+The EC50 and Emax values are calculated using a 4-parameter sigmoidal curve-fitting algorithm.
 Y-axis shows effect of TNF-alpha inhibition in percent (%).
-Nor Dexamethasone or Calcipotriol have any significant effect on the cell viability.
+Neither Dexamethasone nor Calcipotriol have significant effects on the cell viability.